zobocode/test_gpg/README.md

  ### Requirements for local testing
  1. service account credentials

-  Put your credentials json (file must be names 'creds.json') file for a service account in the module directory, to inject the permissions in the Docker image.
+  Put your credentials json (file must be named 'creds.json') file for a service account in the module directory, to inject the permissions in the Docker image.

  2. environment variables
   ```